noudess/docs-main/Linux-loginserver-notes.md

 `svn checkout http://projecteqemu.googlecode.com/svn/trunk/EQEmuServer/EQEmuLoginServer`
 but so far I just need the zip file with the two *.a files

+Copy them to the dependencies directory in your eqemu root directory

 Now prep the database
 ~~~
 mysql -u eq -p -D eq < loginserver/login_util/EQEmuLoginServerDBInstall.sql